itsankoff/thetooth.io/content/blog/ssh_access.md

 ## SSH config on the rescue
-SSH utility has a metaverse of option on it own, so let's try to utilize them and simplify our work!
+SSH utility has a metaverse of options on its own, so let's try to utilize them and simplify our work!
 One of them is the **SSH config**.
 The SSH config is a configurational file, usually stored at `~/.ssh/config` where you can pre-configure hosts and access configuration that you use frequently and simplify the access shown